domsteinbach/gossembrot-portal/README.md

 ## Data updates for static hosting (sqlite database)

 - Change or replace the csv files in src/assets/import
+- Increase the version number in the "dbUrl" property in src/environments/environment.*.ts, e.g.: "dbUrl":'/gossembrot-portal_static/assets/db/app.sqlite?v=2.1' to "dbUrl":'/gossembrot-portal_static/assets/db/app.sqlite?v=2.2'
+  Otherwise the browser might use a cached version of the sqlite database
 - Rebuild the static page (see above).
 The csv files are imported into the sqlite database during build.

 ## Running unit tests